 Mabuhay Laguna restaurant

 Mabuhay Laguna restaurant can be found at the city center in Kuala Lumpur.
-The outdoor facade is unremarkable, and I’m not sure what look they’re going after for the interior.
-It’s looks like an ordinary home eatery.
-Anyway, forget the decor because you come here to get some good Filipino food.
+The outdoor facade is unremarkable; it’s looks like an ordinary home eatery.
+Anyway, we weren’t here for the interior design but for good Filipino food.

-There were only three of us in the group, and we ordered sisig (a grilled dish made of pork bits, seasoned with chili and calamansi), beef kare-kare (stew with peanut sauce) and lechon kawali (crispy pork belly).
+There were only three of us in the group.
+We ordered sisig (a grilled dish made of pork bits, seasoned with chili and calamansi), beef kare-kare (stew with peanut sauce) and lechon kawali (crispy pork belly).

-First, the sisig better than expected.
-It doesn’t seem to contain the typical pork parts (pig face), but it’s delicious nonetheless.
-It’s perfect paired with steamed rice.
 The same goes for kare-kare.
 It was hearty and there were lots of leafy vegetables, which made up for our lack of veggie side dishes.
-It brought me back to morning trips to Aani weekend market in Taguig City with my mother, where we’d buy organic produce and Filipino delicacies such as this one.
-See?
-It reminds me of home already.
+It brought me back to morning trips to Aani weekend market in Taguig City with my mother, where we’d buy organic produce and Filipino ulam such as this one.
+See that?
+It already reminded me of home.

-For the lechon kawali… well, you can’t really go wrong with this dish.
+For the lechon kawali… Well, you can’t really go wrong with this item.
 It’s pork boiled and deep fried.
-The lechon kawali comes with spiced vinegar dip.
+The lechon kawali comes with spicy vinegar dip.

 We also ordered gulaman (a refreshing drink with dark jellies) and halo-halo (iced dessert with various ingredients such as fruits, beans, pearls and ice cream).
-The halo-halo for me is good as well, although when the ice cream melted it turned too sweet for my taste.
+The halo-halo for me was good, although it got too sweet for my taste when the ice cream melted.
 Perhaps next time I’ll request less sugar or eat the ice cream before mixing it with the shaved ice.

 Overall, we had a great dinner.
-We weren’t able to taste-test other items in the menu because we were a small party, but based on our order, I can tell that the quality of the food here is good.
+We weren’t able to taste-test other items in the menu because we were a small party, but based on the limited items we sampled, I can tell that the food here is good.

-I finally have something to recommend to people who wants to try traditional Philippine dishes in Kuala Lumpur.
+I finally have something to recommend to people who wants to try traditional Filipino dishes in Kuala Lumpur.

 Mabuhay Laguna Restaurant serves traditional Filipino fare.
-There are silog meals (fried rice, egg and another dish of your choice) for 1 person or main dishes good for 2-3 persons.
-It also serves alcoholic drinks.
+There are silog meals (fried rice, egg and another dish of your choice) good for 1 person or main dishes good for 2-3 persons.
+They also serve alcoholic drinks such as Red Horse.

 Address: 3, Jalan Gereja, City Centre, 55000 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur